thejool/PizzaPal/readme.md

 # Pizza Pal
 ## Virtual assistant for ordering pizza

-Pizza Pal is your best friend when it comes to pizza.
+PizzaPal is your best friend when it comes to pizza.
-It helps you check the restaurants opening hours, menu and order pizza right through your assistant.
+It helps you check the restaurants opening hours, menu and order pizza right through your virtual assistant.

 ### Tech Stack
 - Dialogflow
 - Firebase
 - Actions on google
 - Node.js

-### Setup
-1. Import firebase agent (PizzaPalDialogflow.zip)
-2. Clone git repo
-3. Install node modules inside functions

-4. Deploy function to firebase
-$: firebase deploy --only functions

-5. Create firebase firestore database
-6. Create firebase realtime database

 ### Intents